โ† back to index

 Translation notes

 This page combines material from three of Milewski's blog posts: "Monads: Programmer's Definition" (return, bind, do notation), "Monads and Effects" (IO, state, exceptions as monadic effects), and "Monads Categorically" (the endofunctor definition with η and μ).
 The Scheme translations omit do notation (Scheme has no syntactic equivalent) and IO (Scheme side-effects freely).
 The blog post proves that any type supporting bind and return is automatically a functor via fmap f m = bind m (λa. return (f a)).
 The fish operator (>=>) is Kleisli composition from Ch.
-4, now seen as the morphism composition of the Kleisli category.
+4: morphism composition in the Kleisli category.
 The three monad laws are exactly the category axioms (associativity, left and right identity) for that category.
-The categorical definition via join (μ) makes the connection to adjunctions explicit: if a monad M factors as R∘L for an adjunction L ⊢ R, then join = R∘ε∘L where ε is the counit.
+The categorical definition via join (μ) connects directly to adjunctions: if a monad M factors as R∘L for an adjunction L ⊢ R, then join = R∘ε∘L where ε is the counit.

 Ready for the real thing?
 Read the blog post.
 Start with the fish operator, then see how bind and join are equivalent formulations.